ekrell/icore_website/news/icore_news_20230519.md

 - Last Thursday, iCORE and friends of iCORE enjoyed an evening at the beach.
 - The theme was build-your-own sandwich from a variety of meats, cheeses, and condiments to place within slices of bread from JB's German Bakery.
+- While condiment quality was high, Evan was bullied for forgetting to bring the mayo.
 - [photo album](https://photos.app.goo.gl/C5rXijBnjcgnwcao9)

 ![Dr. King](../img/beach_2.jpg)